tencent cloud

 * 2. The message type should implement the Serializable API.

-* 3. A topic cannot bind to different data types.
+* 3. A topic cannot be bound to different data types.

 */